EliteMasterEric/PickHaxe/samples/obsidianarmor/README.md

-# Made in Haxe
+# Obsidian Armor

-Made in Haxe is a barebones sample mod, which adds a functionless new item and a new Creative Mode tab to hold it.
+Obsidian Armor is a sample mod which adds a new armor and tool set, crafted using Obsidian.

 ## Compatibility